syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the Autocomplete Background in normal state
+            Color of the SfAutocomplete Background in normal state
             <br/>
             <br/>
         </td>